ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 Figure: The directed connection between A and B models flow from A to B.
 {:.figcaption}

+In the UML activity diagram a rounded rectangle stands for an activity.
+Often I found it helpful to interpret the rectangles as components, so that components and flow dependencies between components can be modeled.
+And when I draw by hand, it is time-consuming to draw rectangles with rounded corners, therefore I do not draw the rounding.
+This again is a difference to the original activity diagram, because not-rounded corners and rounded corners have a different meaning of: rounded = activity, not rounded = data object.

 By enhancing the diagram with a tiny bullet to indicate the caller in a flow, we can